API authentication¶

 <tenant name>.
 The status will flip to green when consent is granted.

-Step 4: Request a token¶
+Request a token¶

 With the tenant ID, client ID, and client secret from steps 1-2, plus the API's Application ID URI from prerequisites, your caller can request a JWT against Entra's token endpoint: